-Credit Recommendation: In the lower division baccalaureate/associate degree category,
+Credit Recommendation: In the lower division baccalaureate/associate degree category, 0 semester hours in Fire Science.

 Driver Operator-Pumper

 Advanced Hydraulics

 Objective: To provide students with the advance knowledge and skills needed to operate fire department pumping apparatus.

 Learning Outcome: Upon successful completion of this course, the student will be able to determine how much water is flowing; give the nozzles in service the available pressure and available hoselines; and calculate pressures needed for a supply pumper, relay pumper, and attack pumper.